camilaescc/camilaescc/README.md

 - 👋 Hi, I’m @camilaescc
-- 👀 I’m interested in studying
+- 👀 I’m interested in learning new things
 - 🌱 I’m currently learning code
 - ⚡ Fun fact: I like to read in my free time